canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/auto-pkg-test.rst

 Here a very simple piece of C code is written to a temporary directory.
-Then this is compiled with system libraries (using flags and library paths as provided by `pkg-config`.
+Then this is compiled with system libraries (using flags and library paths as provided by `pkg-config`).
 Then the compiled binary, which just exercises some parts of core glib functionality, is run.

-While this test is very small and basic, it tests quite a number of core components on a system, so is very important to have as it might uncover a big number of problems.
+While this test is very small and basic, it tests quite a number of core components on a system.
+This may help to uncover critical issues early on.

 Executing the test
 ==================